butlerx/wetty/docs/atoz.md

 ### Create a local user account

 For this guide, unless specifically stated, you should not use a `root` account to install and run `wetty`.
-Please use an existing local account or create one.
+Please use an existing local account or create one now.

 **Note:** Whichever user runs `wetty` should be the same user you wish to authenticate with via `ssh` to keep this simple.